sosiristseng/template-quarto-julia/README.md

 - https://github.com/sosiristseng/template-juliabook : Using  multiprocessing to run Literate notebooks in parallel.
 Jupyter Book builds the website.
 - https://github.com/sosiristseng/template-juliabook-matrix : Using the dynamic parallel matrix to run Literate notebooks in parallel.
 Jupyter Book builds the website.
-- https://github.com/sosiristseng/template-quarto-literate : Using multiprocessing to run Literate notebooks in parallel.
-Quarto builds the website.
 - https://github.com/sosiristseng/template-quarto-julia-matrix : Using the dynamic parallel matrix to run Literate notebooks in parallel.
 Quarto builds the website.
 - https://github.com/sosiristseng/template-quarto-julia : Using Quarto to run and render Quarto notebooks (`*qmd`).